Interior house painting cost 2026: $2-$6 per sq ft, $300-$1,000 per room real US prices | FacadeColorizer AI paint visualizer

 • Sanding: After patching, all repaired areas must be sanded smooth with 120–150 grit sandpaper.
 Existing glossy surfaces also need light sanding (scuff-sanding) to ensure adhesion.
 Skipping sanding on patched areas results in visible bumps and ridges through the finished paint.

 • Priming: A quality primer is essential when painting over bare drywall, major drywall repairs, dark existing colors, or stains.
 Tinted primer matched to your topcoat color helps achieve a true two-coat system, in many cases reducing the need for a third coat.
 Primer adds $0.20–$0.50 per sq ft to material costs but can save significant labor by reducing the number of finish coats required.
+Not sure which product to reach for?
+Our KILZ vs Zinsser primer test on four surfaces shows how each one performs over drywall, stains, and glossy trim.

 • Protecting furniture and floors: Professional painters use drop cloths (canvas or plastic) on all floor surfaces and move or cover furniture.
 Painter's tape is applied along trim, baseboards, crown molding, door frames, and window frames to create crisp paint lines.